1. Pull fresh search data (after restructure: migrate-gsc first)

 The workflow sequence is designed around a cost asymmetry that most content teams ignore: analysis is free, generation is expensive.
 Wire exploits this asymmetry systematically.

 The data and audit steps cost nothing.
-They pull GSC data and run local analysis: database queries, SQL self-joins, statistical comparisons.
+They pull search data and run local analysis: database queries, SQL self-joins, statistical comparisons.
 The output is a complete picture of your site's search performance: which pages cannibalize each other, which pages are dead, where content gaps exist, and which keywords represent untapped demand.

 The compound effect over time is significant.
 HubSpot documented their pruning journey: first pass removed 3,000 posts (72% of audited content), producing 106% more organic views.
 Continued pruning drove a 458% traffic increase.
 The lesson is not "delete content."
 The lesson is that systematic content lifecycle management (identify weak pages, merge duplicates, strengthen survivors) produces compounding returns.
 Wire automates this lifecycle on a weekly cadence.